Image by Erik Lucatero from Pixabay

-After all, the influencer marketing industry has ballooned to a worth of $10 billion for a reason.
-That’s exactly why businesses across the globe are building relationships with influencers who can help them with social selling.
+After all, the influencer marketing industry has ballooned to $10 billion for a reason.
+That’s precisely why businesses across the globe are building relationships with influencers who can help them with social selling.

 How Influencer Marketing and Social Selling Go Hand in Hand